Mickie James Talks WWE Women’s Revolution, Her Country Music Career, And Chasing Dreams

 CL: Let’s talk a little bit about “Left Right Left.”
 I’m a huge fan of the Ying Yang Twins.
 I love hip hop, and I’m a bit more particular on the country music I listen to, but I love when those two worlds collide.
 How did this collaboration come about?

 MJ: The Ying Yang Twins are huge wrestling fans, and I met them before with my first run with the WWE.
 I have to give all the credit to that collaboration to my producer, Garett Clark.
 He had a contact for them and just asked them if they were interested.
-And they were like, ‘Absolutely.’
+And they were like, “Absolutely.”
 I couldn’t believe it.
-I was like, ‘Whoa, this is awesome!’
+I was like, “Whoa, this is awesome!”

 So, we ended up taking a song that my friend, who I write with a lot, Sean Gasaway, and I think he wrote it with Brandon Green, that “Left Right Left” song, and added 16 measures in the middle there so they could write their rap.
 And it just turned out awesome.
 It’s so fun, and it’s like a dance, upbeat tune, and it gets people moving.
 And we got to shoot the video in Atlanta, which is their home base, so it worked out.
 We were actually shooting TV down there, so I stayed a couple days and we shot the video down there.
-And we shot it at a friend of mine, Drew—Luke Gallows—on his lakefront area, and then a tattoo shop, and we had a bunch of friends there and just had a good time.
+And we shot it at a friend of mine, Drew — Luke Gallows — on his lakefront area, and then a tattoo shop, and we had a bunch of friends there and just had a good time.
 It was awesome, they’re great guys.

 Mickie James is performing at an ALS benefit concert on June 2 in Midlothian, VA, at 11 p.m.
 EST.